What are the best pulse tig settings for outside corner joints in 16 ga stainless?

 But if you have a machine that is capable of pulse, this page and video are for you.

-We recently interviewed Alex Brown who is @cavemanwelder on Instagram
+Alex is @cavemanwelder on Instagram

 Alex shared some pulse tig parameters for tig welding outside corner joints in stainless and carbon steels in 16 and 18 ga thickness.